Maaack/Godot-Game-Template/README.md

 ## Usage

+Changes can be made directly to scenes and scripts outside of `addons/`.

+ Scenes link to others within the same directory, though they often inherit from either `base/` or `extras/`.

-Developers can make changes directly to the contents of the scenes in `addons/maaacks_game_template/base/scenes/`.
-However, before making major changes, it is recommended developers make copy of a scene, or inherit from one, and save it in their project's directory outside of `addons/`.
+A copy of the contents of `examples/` directory is made outside of `addons/` when the plugin is enabled.
+However, if this is skipped, it is recommended developers inherit from scenes they want to use, and save the inherited scene outside of `addons/`.
 This avoids changes getting lost either from the package updating, or because of a `.gitignore`.

-### Main Scene

-Set your project's main scene to `MainMenu.tscn`, `Opening.tscn`, or any scene that inherits from those.

-In the template version, the project's main scene starts as `OpeningWithLogo.tscn.tscn`.

 ### Examples